-Today we have another Math Movie Monday, for Math Awareness Month!
+Let's keep celebrating Math Awareness Month with another fun video!
 Today we see our friend Kevin take a job at the Car Wash of Doom.
-As you'd guess from the name, just about everything goes wrong at this car wash — and it would all go better if Kevin could do the math.
+As you'd guess from the name, just about everything goes wrong at this car wash -- and it would all go better if Kevin could do the math.
 Regular car washes do a pretty good job: there are more than 110,000 car washes in the US, and together they wash 8 million cars a day!
-Hopefully they do a better job than our friend here — watch to find out why!
+Hopefully they do a better job than our friend here -- watch to find out why!

-Wee ones: Car washes use water.
-Run your bathtub faucet while you count to 10, then turn it off.
-Is the tub a little full, halfway full, or totally full?
+Wee Ones: Car washes use water.
+Run your sink faucet while you count to 10, then turn it off.
+Is the sink a little full, halfway full, or totally full?
 Try it again at a different speed!

 Little Kids: If Kevin's power washer knocks off 2 front tires and 1 back tire, how many tires does he knock off?

 Bonus: If 8 fish come out of the hose and all but 3 of them squirt into the car, how many fish land in the car?

 Big Kids: Many car washes close during freezing weather.
 If your car wash runs from the start of March to the end of November, during how many months is it open?

 Bonus: If America washes 8 million cars a day, how many days would it take to wash a car for every one of our 320 million people?
 (Hint if needed: How many days would it take to wash 32 million cars? and then how does the answer differ?)